agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 For this example, we condition on the agent making a single step from $$[3,1]$$ to $$[2,1]$$ by moving left.
 For an agent with low noise, this provides almost as much evidence as the agent going all the way to Donut South.

-[TODO Codebox showing trajectory with only a single step]

 ~~~~
 // show_single_step_trajectory